SAP-samples/cloud-commerce-sample-setup/README.md

 - kiwi folder: An example custom extension.
 - tiger folder: An example custom extension.
 - other sample manifests: A collection of tested and verified manifest files that you can use as starting points for your Commerce Cloud environments.

-### Clone Repository

-Clone the sample repository ([instructions can be found here](https://help.github.com/articles/cloning-a-repository/)).
-The files are copied to your local machine.

 ### Update the Custom Extensions